availink/amlogic_meson_dvb4linux/README.md

   * The demod firmware blob will exist in /lib/firmware/avl6261.patch
 ### Notes
 * You may use any other tuner in the DVB tree.
 Simply modify aml_fe_avl6261_av201x.c.
-  * Availink will be releasing customized versions of tuner drivers that have been tested extensively for use with our products.
+  * Availink will be releasing customized versions of tuner drivers that have been optimized and tested extensively for use with our products.